 "Communities across the North have expressed strong wishes to develop regional forums to resolve issues affecting all communities throughout each region.
-The first regional Baffin Regional Council, council, the formally was established in April, 1979.
-In addition to providing frequent advice to the government on the development of policies, programs and legislation affecting the Baffin, the has also effectively voiced to the council government and resource development companies, the goals and concerns of the people of the Baffin regarding resource development in the eastern Arctic." ("Priorities", page 45)
+The first regional council, the Baffin Regional Council, was formally established in April, 1979.
+In addition to providing frequent advice to the government on the development of policies, programs and legislation affecting the Baffin, the council has also effectively voiced to the federal government and resource development companies, the goals and concerns of the people of the Baffin regarding resource development in the eastern Arctic." ("Priorities", page 45)